AnimeThemes/animethemes-web/README.md

 NEXT_PUBLIC_APP_URL=https://app.animethemes.moe

 ; Set to any truthy value to activate staging mode.
-; Staging mode only pre-renders a small subset of pages to reduce build time.
+; In staging mode a warning banner is displayed at the top of the page.
-STAGING=true
+NEXT_PUBLIC_STAGING=true
 ```

 For more information on environment variables see the [Next.js documentation](https://nextjs.org/docs/basic-features/environment-variables).